-Infrastructure Delivery
+Infrastructure delivery

-- 2.15.
+- 2.14.
 The Community Infrastructure Levy (CIL) allows charging authorities in England and Wales to raise funds from developers undertaking new development, to help fund new or improved infrastructure required to support the growth identified in adopted Local Plans.
-CIL replaces much of the existing process of planning obligations commonly known as Section 106 (S106) agreements. - 2.16.
+CIL replaces much of the existing process of planning obligations commonly known as Section 106 (S106) agreements. - 2.15.
 In Bromley, both a Mayoral CIL and local CIL are applied to relevant planning permissions (applications with an applicable charging rate which are determined after the relevant CIL charging schedule has come into effect).
-The Mayoral Community Infrastructure Levy (known as MCIL2) took effect on 1 April 2019; and the Bromley Community Infrastructure Levy (CIL) took effect on 15 June 2021. - 2.17.
+The Mayoral Community Infrastructure Levy13 (known as MCIL2) took effect on 1 April 2019; and the Bromley Community Infrastructure Levy14 (CIL) took effect on 15 June 2021. - 2.16.
 The Infrastructure Delivery Plan (IDP) 2016 set out the infrastructure required to support planned growth identified in the Local Plan, over the period 2016-2031.
-The IDP was updated as part of the preparation of the Bromley CIL. - 2.18.
-The majority of Orpington-specific infrastructure projects detailed in 2016 IDP have been completed, notably: - the Orpington Health & Wellbeing Centre, which opened in the town centre in 2019; - public realm improvements in the Walnuts shopping area; - investment in the Hospitality, Catering and Enterprise Careers College; and - cycle hub secure storage at Orpington Station. - 2.19.
-However, as pressures and expectations evolve, there is likely to be an on-going need for a range of enhanced infrastructure, including green, transport, social, energy, waste and digital infrastructure. - 2.20.
-Planning obligations may still be sought on specific schemes, particularly to secure affordable housing and carbon offsetting contributions, and to secure mitigation of any site-specific impacts.
-The Planning Obligations SPD sets out the Council's approach to securing planning obligations.
-The SPD is in the process of being updated.
+The IDP was updated as part of the preparation of the Bromley CIL15. - 2.17.
+The majority of Orpington-specific infrastructure projects detailed in 2016 IDP have been completed, notably: - the Orpington Health & Wellbeing Centre, which opened in the town centre in 2019; - public realm improvements in the Walnuts shopping area; - investment in the Hospitality, Catering and Enterprise Careers College; and - cycle hub secure storage at Orpington Station. - 2.18.
+However, as pressures and expectations evolve, there is likely to be an on-going need for a range of enhanced infrastructure, including green, transport, social, energy, waste and digital infrastructure. - 2.19.
+Planning obligations may still be sought on specific schemes, particularly to secure affordable housing, transport, open space, green infrastructure and carbon offsetting contributions, and to secure mitigation of any site-specific impacts (including through provision of any site-specific infrastructure necessary in addition to CIL).
+The Planning Obligations SPD16 sets out the Council's approach to securing planning obligations.